ej8899/portfolio_template/README.md

 _"John is a quick learner with a strong passion for cybersecurity.
 He was always eager to help others and contributed valuable insights during group projects."_
 - Jane Smith, Bootcamp Instructor

-_"Working with John during the bootcamp was a great experience.
-He has a natural talent for breaking down complex problems and explaining them in a way that makes sense to everyone on the team.
-His enthusiasm for cybersecurity is contagious, and he was always the first to volunteer for the toughest challenges."_
-— Alex Rodriguez, Bootcamp Classmate

 _"John consistently went above and beyond in our group projects.
 He has a keen eye for detail, especially when it comes to identifying potential vulnerabilities in systems.
 His collaborative spirit and willingness to share his knowledge made him a key contributor to our team's success."_
 — Sarah Nguyen, Bootcamp Peer